The Tree Farm What We Raise, When It's Ripe

 The Tree Farm

-The Pick Your Own Vegetables Place
+The Pick-your-own Vegetables Place

 In Northwestern Dane County, Wisconsin, serving Madison and the surrounding area

-8454 Highway 19
+8454 State Road 19

 Cross Plains, WI 53528